-The royal we already went over all the hitters for 2014 fantasy baseball rankings.
+The royal we already went over all the hitters for 2018 fantasy baseball rankings.
 That’s not the “royal we” as that term usually implies.
 It was me writing it alone while wearing a Burger King crown.
 I refuse to draft a top starter where they are usually drafted.
 Unlike hitters, you need six starters, depending on your league depth.
 Simple math tells us there’s plenty of starters to go around.
-Simple Math, “Don’t put words in my mouth!”
-In most leagues, there’s a ton of guys on waivers that can help you — all year.
+Simple Math also says, “Stop putting words in my mouth!”
+In most leagues, there’s a ton of pitchers on waivers that can help you — all year.
 Not just in April, and then they disappear.
-With the help of the Stream-o-Nator (it’s not populated right now because there’s no scheduled games), you can get by with, say, three starters while streaming the rest.
-To read more about streaming as a draft strategy.
-Rudy’s also going to be doing a post shortly about streaming hitters and starters.
+With the help of the Stream-o-Nator, you can get by with, say, three starters while streaming the rest.
 There’s also the fact that three stats by starters are difficult to predict due to luck.
 Wins, ERA and WHIP are prone to shift due to which way the ball bounces and whether or not the guys behind the pitchers can score runs.
 Finally, the best starters can give you four categories.
 The best hitters can give you five categories.
-If you don’t trust my rankings, you should.
 As always, where I see tiers starting and stopping are included and my projections.
-Anyway, here’s the top 20 starters for 2014 fantasy baseball:Please, blog, may I have some more?
+Anyway, here’s the top 20 starters for 2018 fantasy baseball:Please, blog, may I have some more?